MSc Clinical Pharmacy for Primary Care and Community Pharmacy (PgCert, PgDip)

 At the heart of the course is the requirement to maintain a professional practice portfolio, detailing clinical practice and personal development.
 Each module will involve formative and/or summative assessments, which help to contribute to this portfolio or draw on its content.

-A range of assessment types are used in programme modules, including written examinations, oral and written case reports and written reports of activities such as practice evaluation exercises.
-Some modules also have competency requirements (pass/fail assessments) associated with them.
+Assesment methods for this course include: written exams, oral and written case reports and written reports of activities such as practice evaluation exercises.
+Some modules also have competency requirements (pass/fail assessments).
 These components are based around demonstrating competence through Objective Structured Clinical Examinations (OSCEs) and the professional practice portfolio.

 For the Master of Science Research Project Module you must submit a research project report.